By: HISTORY.com Editors

 In Pictures Ltd./Corbis/Getty Images

-When Gautama passed away around 483 B.C., his followers began to organize a religious movement.
-Buddha’s teachings became the foundation for what would develop into Buddhism.
+When Buddha died around 483 B.C., his followers began to organize a religious movement.
+Buddha’s teachings, known as Dharma, became the foundation for what would develop into Buddhism.
+Dharma encompasses the Four Noble Truths and the Eightfold Path.
+Additionally, Buddha taught that wisdom, kindness, patience, generosity and compassion were important virtues.

 Types of Buddhism

 Today, many forms of Buddhism exist around the world.
+Each reveres certain texts and has slightly different interpretations of Buddha’s teachings.
 The three main types that represent specific geographical areas include:

 • Theravada Buddhism: Prevalent in Thailand, Sri Lanka, Cambodia, Laos and Burma